 I was surprised at how useful I found the magnetic base.
 On many occasions I found myself crawling under my desk to route data cables, swapping a part on my clothes dryer or working on my car where I could just attach the flashlight to something for a virtual third hand.

 Although I did not use it much in my testing, the LD15R pocket clip is possibly more useful for other people.
-The pocket clip is nearly as long as the flashlight, and it works for hanging onto a pocket.
+The two-way body clip is nearly as long as the rechargeable LED flashlight, and it works for hanging onto a pocket.
 However, it also is perfect for attaching to PALS-type or other webbing.
 You can use this to position the LD15R as a work light while on a camping trip or anywhere that the magnetic base isn’t helpful.
+This allows you to use it hands-free.
+Also, you can use it as a headlamp either with the included strap or an in improvised way.

-White light is what we most often talk about in flashlight reviews, but Fenix added red LEDs to this light for additional flexibility.
+White light is what we most often talk about in right angle flashlight reviews, but Fenix added red LEDs to this light for additional flexibility.
+Included in the package is the USB cable which helps with the battery status (battery level indication.)

 Dual Power: USB & CR123A